reasonml-community/reason-apollo-hooks/README.md

 Using [fragments](https://www.apollographql.com/docs/react/data/fragments/).

-An example of an update could look like this:
+Fragments can be defined and used like this:

 ```reason
 // Fragments.re